mjibril/react-crud-admin/README.md

 		this.name='Contact'; // name of the objects
-		this.name_plural='Contacts'; // name of the objects in plural this.list_display_links=['name']; // which property of the object is clickable }
+		this.name_plural='Contacts'; // name of the objects in plural this.list_display_links=['name']; // which property of the object is clickable this.list_display=['name','number','address.street']// a list of properties of the object to displayed on the list display page

 	}
-    get_list_display()
-    {
-    	// a list of properties of the object to displayed on the list display page return ['name','number','address.street']
      }

     get_queryset()
     {